pravega/bookkeeper-operator/doc/development.md

 Example image after running `make build`.

-The Pravega Operator image will be available in your Docker environment.
+The Bookkeeper Operator image will be available in your Docker environment.

 ```
 $ docker images pravega/bookkeeper-operator